FINNGEN/regenie-pipelines/README.md

     "conditional_analysis.regenie_conditional.cpus": 4,

 ```
 `bgen_root` is the path to the bgens, where a `.bgen.sample` is expected to be found as well!
-`null_root` are the step1 outputs
+`null_root` are the step1 outputs.
 `beta` and `se_beta` are the column names for the entries in the sumstat file.
-`max_steps` controls the maximum length of the chain
+`max_steps` controls the maximum length of the chain.
-`regenie_params` are all the other flags to be passed to regenie
+`regenie_params` are all the other flags to be passed to regenie.
 `cpus` is self explanatory.

 ### BGEN CONVERSION